victorporof/Sublime-HTMLPrettify/README.md

 Open a HTML, CSS or JavaScript file, pop out the console in Sublime Text from View -> Show Console, and type `view.run_command("htmlprettify")`.

 Writing commands in the console is ugly.
-Set up your own key combo for this, by going to Preferences -> Key Bindings - User, and adding a command in that huge array: `{ "keys": ["super+shift+h"], "command": "htmlprettify" },`.
+Set up your own key combo for this, by going to Preferences -> Key Bindings - User, and adding a command in that array: `{ "keys": ["super+shift+h"], "command": "htmlprettify" }`.
 You can use any other command you want, thought most of them are already taken.

 ## Oh noez, command not found!
 If you get an error `sh: node: command not found` or similar, you don't have `node` in the right path.
 Try setting the absolute path to node in `HTMLPrettify.py`.